 Planning an Easter party?
 Or perhaps you just want to give the kids some good ol’ fashioned egg hunt fun?
-Here’s Easter Egg Hunt Ideas to Make You the Coolest Bunny on the Block and to give them the best party ever!
+Here are some Easter egg hunt ideas to make you the coolest bunny on the block and to give them the best party ever!

 Fun Things to Hide for Easter Egg Hunts